digitalabs/gmgr/README.md

   **FEATURES**

-  - Easy to Install
+  - GUI-based installation

-	**_GMGR_** is built to make it as easy as possible to install open source software.
+	With **_GMGR_** installer it is possible to install open source software.
-	The installers completely automate the process of installing and configuring all of the software needed for the application, so you can have everything up and running in just a few clicks.
+	The installers automates the process of installing and configuring the software needed for the application.

   - Independent

-	**_GMGR_** is completely self-contained, and therefore do not interfere with any software already installed on your local machine.
+	**_GMGR_** is self-contained, and therefore do not interfere with any software already installed on your local machine.
 For example, you can upgrade your system's Apache Tomcat without fear of 'breaking' your **_GMGR_** application.